 Games with endogenous separation are repeated games where players have the option to leave their current partnership and keep on playing in a newly-formed partnership.
 Arguably, most repeated interactions in real life fall into this category.
-We present a general framework to analyze equilibria in games with endogenous separation, with a special focus on social conventions, i.e., stable strategies that are resistant to direct invasion by any conceivable strategy.
-Our search for conventions leads to path-protecting strategies, which play a similar role to trigger strategies in standard (fixed-partnership) repeated games.
-We provide a constructive proof of existence for path-protecting strategies, and a folk theorem for neutrally stable conventions.
+We present a general framework to analyze equilibria in games with endogenous separation, extending concepts from evolutionary game theory, and with a focus on neutrally stable strategies, i.e., stable strategies that are resistant to direct invasion by any alternative strategy.
+We introduce path-protecting strategies, which play a similar role to trigger strategies in standard (fixed-partnership) repeated games, and we provide a constructive proof of their existence.
+We also present a Folk Theorem for path-protecting strategies in these games.
 JEL classification numbers: C72, C73.